leetcode-python-java/leetcode-python-java/README.md

 #                 >
 #         >
 ```
-As we see in the Rack middleware stack, the last one is
+As we see in the Rack middleware stack, the last @app is

 `@app=#<ActionDispatch::Routing::RouteSet:0x00007fa1e594cbe8>`
 ```ruby